Spaceghost/databasedotcom-convenience/README.md

 # databasedotcom-convenience

-Convenience modules to make using the databasedotcom gem even easier
+A convenience module to make talking to databasedotcom convenient.

 #Installation
     gem install databasedotcom-convenience

 or, if you use Bundler

     gem 'databasedotcom-convenience'